Pylons/pyramid/docs/glossary.rst

   WSGI
     `Web Server Gateway Interface <http://wsgi.org/>`_.
-This is a Python standard for connecting web applications to web servers, similar to the concept of Java Servlets.
+This is a Python standard for connecting web applications to web servers, similar to the concept of Java Servlets.  ``repoze.bfg`` requires that your application be served as a WSGI application.
+  Middleware
+    *Middleware* is a :term:`WSGI` concept.
+It is a WSGI component that acts both as a server and an application.
+Interesting uses for middleware exist, such as caching, content-transport encoding, and other functions.
+See `WSGI.org <http://wsgi.org>`_ or `PyPI <http://python.org/pypi>`_ to find middleware for your application.
   Zope
     `The Z Object Publishing Framework <http://zope.org>`_.
 The granddaddy of Python web frameworks.